creative-singh/creative-singh/README.md

 Know me more:

-- 🔭 I’m currently working on ...
-Caring Aunt
+- 🔭 I’m currently working on: Caring Aunt & Capstone Project
-- 🌱 I’m currently learning ...
-Advanced JavaScript Concepts
+- 🌱 I’m currently learning: Advanced JavaScript Concepts
 - 🧑‍💻 🧑‍💻 Strongly believes in Teamwork
+- 🔗 2020 Goals: Contribute more to Open-Source projects
 - ⚡ Fun fact: ...
 I learned DSA many times and try to practice it daily but always fails to execute it in front of seniors.
 <br/>